microsoft/BotBuilder-V3/en-us/bot-framework-faq.md

 Developers can elect to make their bots public and submit them for review from the bot's dashboard.
 We cannot provide a specific schedule for when the directory will go live at this time (a broadcast announcement will be made when the directory is made public, likely via a blog post).

-## What channels does the Bot Franework currently support?
+## What channels does the Bot Framework currently support?

 Supported channels as of July, 2016 are: